 The Sulphur Dell, the Market District, and the Black Business District are some of the former names that locals used to call the neighborhood.
 It used to have a predominant location intended for industrial businesses, rundown shanties, and African American homes & businesses.
 The year 1949 changed this when the Capitol Hill Redevelopment Project, a postwar urban renewal program in the nation, was launched by the city.

-The program eradicated nearly everything of the North Capitol neighborhood, including a majority of the African American area.
-While an important project that provided many advantages for the city, the Capitol Hill Redevelopment Project was considered by numerous local inhabitants detrimental especially to much of the tradition, history, and culture of African Americans in Nashville.
+Until 1949, this area of Nashville was full of rundown shanties and industrial businesses.
+However, when the first postwar urban renewal program was launched, it started to change.
+This program was called the Capitol Hill Redevelopment Project and eradicated nearly everything of the original North Capitol neighborhood.
+While an important project that provided many advantages for the city, the Capitol Hill Redevelopment Project was considered by numerous local inhabitants detrimental especially to much of the tradition, history, and culture of Nashville.

 Over the years, new buildings have been constructed and introduced new places of interest.
 Fine examples include the Nashville Farmers Market, the Nashville Municipal Auditorium, and the Bicentennial Mall.
 Although there are already a handful of excellent residential and urban style houses in the area, the neighborhood is optimal for and prepared to undergo another urban development.
 Once fully developed, the district will undoubtedly pave the way north into northern Nashville and the Historic Germantown.